 - A. When filling a position, the Employer will consider all laid-off employees on the appropriate layoff list in seniority order with the required skills and abilities for the specific position regardless of appointment percentage or FTE.
 The most senior candidate with the required skills and abilities will be offered the position.
 PSE will be notified in the event that the layoff list candidate(s) are determined not to be qualified for the position.
-If there are no names on the internal layoff list or no laid-off candidates are found to be qualified, the Employer will next consider candidates from the internal recruitment process as described in subsection 27.4 below. - B. When the Employer intends to accomplish work with a temporary appointment requiring ten (10) working days or more in a month, the Employer will offer the temporary appointment to the employee on the layoff list who was performing that work prior to their layoff.
+If there are no names on the internal layoff list or no laid-off candidates are found to be qualified, the Employer will consider internal candidates as described in subsection 27.4 below. - B. When the Employer intends to accomplish work with a temporary appointment requiring ten (10) working days or more in a month, the Employer will offer the temporary appointment to the employee on the layoff list who was performing that work prior to their layoff.
 If the temporary appointment requires work for less than ten (10) days in a month, the Employer will give first consideration to those individuals on the layoff list who previously performed the work prior to their layoff.
 The provisions of this subsection do not apply to employees who have been on the layoff list for more than one (1) year.
 Refusal to accept a temporary appointment does not count as a refusal of a comparable position.
 Acceptance of a temporary appointment will not remove the individual from the layoff list.

-27.4 Filling Vacant Positions from Internal Recruitment
+27.4 Opportunities for Internal Applicants

 When a vacant position becomes available, employees who wish to apply for the position may submit their application materials to HR.
 When filling a position where no candidate was appointed from the appropriate layoff list, the Employer will consider qualified internal candidates.
-Qualified candidates are those employees who have the required skills and abilities to perform the duties of the specific position being filled.
-The Employer will offer an interview to at least three (3) potentially qualified candidates.
+Qualified internal candidates are those internal candidates who have the required skills and abilities to perform the duties of the specific position being filled.
+The search committee will only have access to internal candidate applications for the first seven (7) days of the application review period.
+HR shall keep internal and external candidate applications separate until the end of said seven (7) day time period.
+The Employer will offer an interview to at least three (3) potentially qualified internal candidates.
 If there are fewer than three (3) qualified internal candidates for the position, the Employer will interview all such candidates.
 Upon selection of interview candidates, the Employer may request that HR disclose whether an internal candidate has a record of disciplinary action (written reprimand or suspension without pay) within the past twelve (12) months on file with HR.
 Presence of disciplinary action is not grounds for withdrawal of the interview request.